 Small Grants Grants

-If your request exceeds the maximum amount of a Small Grant, look to our Community Grants Program instead.
+If your request exceeds the maximum amount of a Small Grant or doesn’t fit with the guidelines, the Community Grant Program may be a better fit.

 Eligibility Icon Close

-To be eligible to apply for a small grant your organization must:
+To be eligible for a Small Grant your organization must:

 Grant reports ensure there is accountability between your organization, Edmonton Community Foundation (ECF), and our donors.
 ECF staff review these reports to assess the progress and outcomes of your initiative.
 Additionally, these reports help us refine our granting process and identify community needs that we might address.
 We understand that grants take place in changing community contexts which are sometimes outside the control of the grantee.